SUNVicheka/About-Me/README.md

 ---

-## 💡 A Few Personal Mottos You Might Like:
+## 💡 Personal Mottos:
-- “Turning data into decisions.”
 - “Build things that matter.”
 - “Learn.
 Build.
 Repeat.”

 ---

-## 🌱 Currently open to:
+## 🌱 Currently Open To

-- Collaborations on ML/data projects
+- 🤝 Collaborating on open-source projects, especially in **data visualization** and applied machine learning
-- Internship or mentorship opportunities in AI or Data Science
+- 💼 Research opportunities in **Data Science** and **AI**
-- Learning from other open-source enthusiasts!

----

-> 🧑‍💻 *“The best way to learn is by building — and I’m just getting started.”*

-Let's connect and build something great! 🚀
+- 🌐 Connecting with mentors, professionals, and fellow learners in the tech community
+- 🧠 Solving **real-world challenges** through smart, data-driven solutions
+- 🚀 Gaining experience in industry with the long-term goal of **building my own impactful projects or products**

+I'm passionate about continuous learning and always excited to be part of something meaningful.
+If you’re working on something cool — let’s connect!